WyattTechnology/WAkka/readme.md

     }
 ```

+## Should you use this?

+That's always a difficult question to answer in a general fashion for a library since every possible user of the library is working under different constraints.
+One question that will affect everyone: is it stable?
+As far as we can tell the answer is yes.
+The library has been through multiple iterations internally at Wyatt Technology in multiple products and appears to be solid.
+That being said, as with all open source software, no warranty is implied or given.

+Note that the library has a few limitations:
+* Checkpointing is currently not supported for actors that use the Akka persistence system.
+You will see *checkpointed* actors below, but those actors use a different system to achieve persistence and are only persistent against actor crashes, not actor system crashes.
+* Remote deployment of actors is currently not supported.

+Also, performance of actors built with WAkka lags behind those built using Akka or Akkling.
+In the simple test case given in the PerformanceTest project, the WAkka actor gets around 55-60% of the message processing rate that Akka and Akkling can achieve.
+On a 2021 Apple M1 Processor, this still worked out to be around 900K messages per second.
+For us at Wyatt Technology this is way beyond our needs.
+Your needs may be different, so keep this limitation in mind.
+This performance difference can probably be addressed, there just hasn't been any effort put into it yet.

 ## Including in another project

 This project is published as a Nuget package at `\\wyatt-data3\SoftwareDevBU\LocalNugetPackages`.
 To include that directory as a Nuget source in your project, first create a NuGet.config file in the root of your source tree (see [here](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior)).
 In that file list `\\wyatt-data3\SoftwareDevBU\LocalNugetPackages` as a source with a name that makes sense.
 Once that is done, the `WAkka` package should be available to install in projects.